adnanhaider81/denv-2023-pakistan-analysis/README.md

 # Serotype and genomic diversity of dengue virus during the 2023 outbreak in Pakistan reveals the circulation of genotype III of DENV-1 and cosmopolitan genotype of DENV-2

-Reproducible code and workflow that mirror the analysis in the manuscript from Journal of Medical Virology (2024).
-DOI: [10.1002/jmv.29727](https://doi.org/10.1002/jmv.29727)
+Reproducible code and workflow that mirror the analysis in the Journal of Medical Virology article (2024).
+DOI: 10.1002/jmv.29727

 ## Program summary
 End to end analysis of DENV-1 and DENV-2 using metagenomic NGS.
 Steps match the study design and are fully scripted to allow reviewers and collaborators to reproduce the results.

 1) Inputs
-   - Paired-end FASTQ from serum RNA libraries sequenced on Illumina MiSeq 2x150.
+   - Paired end FASTQ from serum RNA libraries sequenced on Illumina MiSeq 2x150.

 2) Quality control and trimming
    - FastQC for initial QC.